Propiverine will help to ease urinary symptoms such as urge, frequency, and incontinence.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Detrunorm® 15 mg Tablets; Amdipharm Mercury Company Limited; The electronic Medicines Compendium.
-Dated July 2014.
+Manufacturer's PIL, Detrunorm® 15 mg Tablets; ADVANZ Pharma (formerly Concordia International), The electronic Medicines Compendium.
+Dated May 2017.

-- Manufacturer's PIL, Detrunorm® XL 30 mg Modified-release Capsules; Amdipharm Mercury Company Limited; The electronic Medicines Compendium.
-Dated July 2014.
+Manufacturer's PIL, Detrunorm® XL 30 mg Modified-release Capsules; ADVANZ Pharma (formerly Concordia International), The electronic Medicines Compendium.
+Dated February 2019.